 The problem: ChatGPT sessions disappear

-You work through a tough calculus problem with ChatGPT — the explanation finally clicks, the steps make sense.
+You work through a tough calculus problem with ChatGPT - the explanation finally clicks, the steps make sense.
 But a week later, you can't find the conversation in the sidebar, or you're studying offline, or the explanation is buried 40 messages deep.
+ChatGPT's conversation history is not a reliable archive: conversations get buried, chat titles are generic, and the interface is not built for studying from.

 Exporting the session immediately after you're done takes one click and gives you a file you can refer back to without relying on ChatGPT's conversation history.
+That file lives on your device, works offline, and can be organized the same way you organize your other course materials.

 What students use ChatCache for